Frequently Asked Questions

 See also ACS WASC Fees.

-If it is determined that the school may be eligible for affiliation with ACS WASC, an Initial Visit Application will be sent to the school for completion and submission to the ACS WASC office.
+If it is determined that the school may be eligible for affiliation with ACS WASC, an Initial Visit School Report template will be sent to the school for completion and submission to the ACS WASC office.
 On receipt of the forms and approval to proceed, a two-member, one- or two-day visit to the school will be scheduled.
 Initial visits to newly established schools will not occur prior to the second semester of operation, i.e., a spring visit if a school opens in the fall.
 Following the visit, the committee will prepare a report to present to the Commission for action.
 This will include recommendations regarding the school’s ongoing improvement.
 The school will be notified by the president of the Commission’s action.
-If the Commission’s action is favorable, the school will be granted either candidacy or initial accreditation for a term not to exceed three years.
+If the Commission’s action is favorable, the school will be granted either candidacy or initial accreditation for a period of time not to exceed three years.

 ACS WASC accreditation codes are available in the Directory of Schools on the ACS WASC website.
 Search for the school, then double click on the school’s name.
 The ACS WASC code will be listed immediately below the school’s grade span.